sgtanvi/agama/docs/feature.md

 # Internal Context
-This document is the authoritative product description for the Orbit platform.
+This document is the authoritative product description for the Agama platform.
 All code should preserve the described user flows, tone, and privacy guarantees.